pansimey/mecab-light/README.md

 ## Usage

 This gem works without official binding.
-MeCab::Light is a 'light' tool.
+MeCab::Light is a lightweight tool.
-This supports only the 'parse' method for now, and the method's feature is totally different from its original.
+This supports only the 'parse' method for now.
+Note that the method's feature is totally different from its original.

 ```ruby
 require 'mecab/light'